near/nearcore/CONTRIBUTING.md

 up-to-date, so if you do not find an interesting task to work on, please ask for help on our zulip channel.

-If you have an idea for an enhancement to the protocol itself, please make the proposal by following the [NEAR Enhancement Proposal](https://github.com/near/NEPs/blob/master/neps/nep-0001.md) process.
+If you have an idea for an enhancement to the protocol itself, please make a proposal by following the [NEAR Enhancement Proposal](https://github.com/near/NEPs/blob/master/neps/nep-0001.md) process.